 A “Letter” or “Accommodation Memo” is an official document used to facilitate communication between Accessibility Resource Center (ARC), students, and faculty.
 Specifically, a student enrolled with ARC will hand each of his/her professors a Letter or Memo that officially indicates that a student is registered with ARC and delineates the legally required classroom accommodations in detail.
 The Letter/Memo is intended to initiate conversation between the professor and student; therefore, ARC encourages each student to self-advocate via open communication with their professors.
 The accommodations will not begin until the student has a discussion with their professors about their letters, and acknowledgement of that conversation is received by ARC.

 As a faculty member, we suggest that you use the Letter/Memo as an informative outline for necessary accommodations in order to allow the student equal access in the academic environment.
 The Letter/Memo is intended to promote an open dialogue between you and the student.
 If you have any questions regarding the accommodations outlined in the Letter, please let us know (firstname.lastname@example.org).
 We are glad to be a resource for you and your student to facilitate a resolution to questions and concerns.

 A student is requesting an accommodation that I believe is not feasible in the course I am instructing.
 Am I allowed to refuse such a request?

-If you feel that the requested accommodation is either: unreasonable, ineffective, fundamentally alters the course curriculum, or causes an undue hardship on the faculty/classmates, please confer with the ARC accommodations specialist who drafted your student’s accommodation memo.
+However, if you feel that the requested accommodation is either: unreasonable, ineffective, fundamentally alters the course curriculum, or causes an undue hardship on the faculty/classmates, please confer with the ARC accommodations specialist who drafted your student’s accommodation memo.
 We are here to be a resource for you, too, as well as the student, and we are glad to work with you both to find a way to meet the student’s legitimate accommodations needs.